alexcrea/CustomAnvil/README.md

+This fork aim to add functionality to the base plugin.
+I will rework the readme later.

 # UnsafeEnchants

 UnsafeEnchants is a fully configurable plugin for bukkit, spigot, and paper minecraft servers allowing custom enchantment limits and removing combination restrictions.